3 Things You Could Write Today Scott Pauley

 There are many ways to place this emphasis and make it enjoyable at the same time.

 This has accomplished several things.
-First, each of us have had to go back and think through again what it means to know the Lord Jesus!
-Second, it has encouraged each of us to get better acquainted with how God has worked in the lives of those that we love so much.
+First, each of us has had to go back and think through again what it means to know the Lord Jesus!
+Second, it has encouraged each of us to get better acquainted with how God has worked in the lives of those whom we love so much.
 Third, we now have a written record of the testimony of each member of the family.
 Finally, we have each had to work at putting on paper what is in our hearts.

 • Write a letter.
-In just a few days we will conduct the annual World Mission Conference at our church.
+In just a few days, we will conduct the annual World Mission Conference at our church.
 I am praying that the Lord will work deeply in the hearts of our children during this week.
 Our pastor frequently reminds us that “nothing is dynamic until it is personal.”
 World missions is very general unless real missionaries help us get specific.
-This year each member of our family is going to adopt a missionary that our church supports and write them a personal letter – a good, old-fashioned letter!
+This year, each member of our family is going to adopt a missionary that our church supports and write them a personal letter – a good, old-fashioned letter!

 Letter writing is all but a lost art in our age of digital communication.
 Yet it is a practice that is good for both the one who writes and the one who receives.
 Read more about the importance of writing letters here.